Open letter to a person

 That the childcare was completely organized by daycare and husband, she had even not interested - they had opened the drawer in his head and put the applicant into it.
 Finished.
 But the most glaring statement of the text is for me in a subordinate clause:

-"The catch is my children.
-The competitor would also have one, but that's where the woman is at home. "
+“The catch is my kids.
+The competitor also had one, but the woman was at home there. ”

 German Company: More progressive than expected?

 Studies show that German companies are officially at least more progressive: A study carried out by office decorator Regus among 11.000 company representatives from 13 countries worldwide showed that almost half (44%) of the companies plan to create more part-time jobs for mothers in the future, who want to return to work.